 We support the local youth services sector by leading and convening the City of Sydney Youth Interagency and actively participate in other interagency groups and networks, such as the Woolloomooloo Youth Working Group and the NSW Multicultural Youth Affairs Network.
-We also use Wear it Purple and Youth Week to promote youth engagement.
+We also use programs such as Wear it Purple, Youth Week and our Youth Opportunities program and Emerging Civic Leaders program to promote youth engagement.